 - monitoring and reporting to the minister on the implementation progress of recommendations from system-wide reviews delivered under IGEM’s Annual Forward Plan of Reviews

-- monitoring and reporting to the minister on the implementation of the Victorian Emergency Management Strategic Action Plan by:
+- monitoring and reporting to the minister on the implementation of the Victorian Emergency Management Strategic Action Plan (External link) by:

 - responder agencies